Woman brushing dog with a bristle brush.

 Share via

 Despite the prevailing belief, there is no way to completely stop your dog from shedding.
 Virtually all dogs shed to one degree or another, regardless of breed, size, coat length or hair type.
-The best you can hope to do is control or reduce dog shedding when it inevitably happens by practicing proper grooming techniques.
+The best you can do is control or reduce dog shedding when it inevitably happens by practicing proper grooming techniques.

 Don't Brush Off Regular Brushing